Overview

 -

-is needed to access the result type -
+take⇒ when count is provided as type.::typeis needed to access the result type -

 Miscellaneous